 At one point, you may have asked, “Why is Veterans Day important?”
 But the better question to ask might be, “Who is Veterans Day important to?”
 Of course, the answer is our hardworking Veterans and their families.

-We celebrate Veterans Day to honor the soldiers, sailors, and airmen who put their lives on the line to defend the freedoms that we so often take for granted.
+We celebrate Veterans Day to honor the Soldiers, Sailors, Airmen, and the rest of our service members who put their lives on the line to defend the freedoms that we so often take for granted.

 Veterans Day History